 For high-volume operations needing to produce more than 60 lbs an hour, you’ll want to opt for either a freestanding floor fryer or a battery of fryers.
 Gas floor fryers usually range in input from 80,000 to 200,000 BTUs an hour while electric models range between 12 to 42 kW.

 Shortening capacities for floor fryers range between 35 to 210 lbs., capable of cranking out 60 to 300 lbs. of fries an hour.
-These types of fryers are marketed more towards fast-paced restaurants, cafeterias, or industrial kitchens.
+These types of fryers are marketed more toward fast-paced restaurants, cafeterias, or industrial kitchens.

 Battery of Fryers